Skip to main content

 • Serve as a breeding ground for Open Science initiatives

-• Interact with policy, infrastructure and support services
+• Provide input to policy, infrastructure and support services

-• Foster interactions between researchers and socieal stakeholders
+• Foster interactions between researchers and societal stakeholders

-Main purposes of OSC Figure 3.
-Infographic highlighting the main purposes of an Open Science Community (see legend).
+Main purposes of OSC The main purposes of an Open Science Community (see legend).*

 Aim #1 - Onboard newcomers to Open Science